Git FAQ

 Would remove login.html

-"Dry run" means that Git will not actually perform any deletions, but it only tells you which files would be deleted.
-If this looks correct, you can proceed without the safety catch.
+"Dry run" means that Git will not actually perform any deletions, but it only tells you which files it would be removing.
+If this list looks correct, you can proceed without the safety catch.

 Deleting Files with the -f Option